5 Tips to Maintain Strong Bones and Prevent Osteoporosis

 1. Incorporate Regular Weight-Bearing Exercise

-Like any other cell in your body, your bone tissue is continuously being broken down and built back up.
-Weight-bearing exercise puts force on your muscles, tendons, and bones, which stimulates that important regrowth to maintain strong, dense bones.
-Without it, the breaking down process starts to outpace the building up, decreasing bone density over time.
+Mechanical stress, in the form of weight-bearing exercise, put force on your bones stimulating those specialized cells to maintain your bone’s strength and remodeling processes.
 Did you know astronauts have to intentionally exercise at least two hours per day while in space to preserve their bone mass?
-Without the continual force of gravity pushing on their muscles and bones like on Earth, their bones can quickly lose density at a rate up to 12 times faster than on Earth.(3) You don’t need to be an astronaut to understand the importance of force.
+Without the continual force of gravity pushing on their muscles and bones like on Earth, their bones can quickly lose density at a rate up to 12 times faster than on Earth.5 You don’t have to be an astronaut to understand the importance of gravitational force.
 To maintain strong, healthy bones, practice some form of weight-bearing exercise (activities that support your own weight, thanks to gravity) regularly, or about 30-60 minutes five days per week.
-(4) Weight-bearing is anything that incorporates force, so think running, walking, tennis, rock climbing, dancing, and bodyweight exercises (lunges, squats, push-ups, etc).
+Weight-bearing is anything that incorporates force, so think running, walking, tennis, rock climbing, dancing, and bodyweight exercises (lunges, squats, push-ups, etc).6 To a lesser extent, water aerobic exercises may be helpful as well.7

 2. Eat Calcium From Plant-Based Sources